pip-services/pip-services-docs/content/en/dart/messaging/queues/message_queue.md

 `@override`
 > bool isOpen()

-- **returns**: bool - True if the component has been opened and False otherwise.
+- **returns**: bool - true if the component has been opened and false otherwise.

 #### listen